How to Build a Website for a Clothing Line

 Help your client expand their audience by connecting their social media accounts to their website.
 Add social icons that help customers find and follow your client on different platforms, and add blocks that pull content directly from your client’s social media profiles.

-Add extra value by building your client a Bio Site.
+Offer clients extra value by building them a Bio Site.
 Bio Sites are one-page websites that keep your client’s most important links in one place.
 Plus, Bio Sites are mobile-first, so they’re great for social media sharing and housing multiple links in their bio.

 First, choose a template that captures your client’s brand.
 Then, customize it with stunning imagery and snappy copy.
 Link to your client’s social media profiles, online store, and newsletter sign-up page.
 You can also leverage the page to advertise sales, promotions, and new releases.